CA-PM/Device-Configuration-in-NetOps-Portal/README.md

 ### High Level Architecture
 ![High Level Architecture](/arch.png "High Level Architecture")

+### User Security Disclosure
+Please note that as implemented in NetOps version 19.2 and lower, there is no user filtering on tabs in device context views.
+This means that ANY USER CAN VIEW CONFIGURATIONS.

 ### Prerequisites
 * Spectrum system running on Linux
 * Spectrum system has inotify tools installed (see Built With below)